 The Reserve Allocation is used for rapid and flexible funding in the event of unforeseen emergencies or to address emerging humanitarian needs.
 At times, it can respond to specific humanitarian situations necessitating a coordinated response outside the Standard Allocation.

-The selection of activities will be underpinned by the HCT-endorsed strategies and frameworks on critical cross-cutting issues such as Protection, Accountability to Affected People (AAP) and Prevention of Sexual Exploitation and Abuse (PSEA).
+The selection of projects will be underpinned by the HCT-endorsed strategies and frameworks on critical cross-cutting issues such as protection, accountability to affected populations (AAP) and prevention of sexual exploitation and abuse (PSEA).

 Monitoring and Reporting